Posted on 22.3.12 by David Walton

-The other definite changes happening in April relate to refinements to the employment tribunal system, such as an increase in the amount of costs that can be awarded, witness statements being taken as read, power to order a party to pay witness expenses and tribunal judges being able to sit alone in unfair dismissal cases.
+The other definite changes happening in April relate to refinements to the employment tribunal system, such as an increase in the number of costs that can be awarded, witness statements being taken as read, the power to order a party to pay witness expenses and tribunal judges being able to sit alone in unfair dismissal cases.

 There is no doubt that these measures should help ease the burden on administration, but they are not likely to have any direct impact on employers or deter claims.

 However, these April changes are only the start.
-Just last week, the Department for Business Innovation & Skills published a call for evidence dealing with dismissals and ‘compensated no-fault dismissals’ for micro businesses.
+Just last week, the Department for Business Innovation & Skills published a call for evidence dealing with dismissals and ‘compensated no-fault dismissals’ for micro-businesses.

 This process adds to the list of consultations that are already in hand on things like introducing tribunal fees, ‘protected conversations’, compromise agreements, TUPE, collective redundancy consultation and a rapid resolution scheme for more straightforward claims.

 But the question remains, will all this change really give employers the confidence to create more jobs?